Pappenheimer witch trial

 The Pappenheimer Case centered around a family who were tried and executed for witchcraft in 1600 in Munich, Bavaria, Germany.
 The family were executed, along with accomplices they were forced to name under torture, after a show trial as scapegoats for a number of unsolved crimes committed years back in a display of extreme torture intended to deter the public from crime.
-The witch trial resulted in the death of twelve people: four of the Pappenheimer family and two of their accused accomplices in the first trial, followed by the remaining member of the family and five other accomplices in the second trial.
-The trial was of one of the most well-publicized witch trials in German history.
+The witch trial resulted in the death of twelve people: four of the Pappenheimer family and two of their accused accomplices in the first trial, followed by the remaining member (Hansel, aged 10) of the family and five other named accomplices in the second trial.
+The trial was one of the most well-publicized witch trials in German history.

 Background

-The Pappenheimer family consisted of Paulus and Anna Gämperl and their three sons: the adult sons Michel (sometimes called Jacob) and Gummprecht Gämperl, and their youngest son, ten-year-old Hansel (sometimes called Hoel) Gämperl.
+The Pappenheimer family consisted of Paulus and Anna Gämperl and their three sons: the adult sons Michel (sometimes called Jacob) and Gummprecht Gämperl, and their youngest son, 10 or 12 year old Hansel (sometimes called Hoel) Gämperl.
 While their last name is individually given as Gämperl or Pämb, the family as a whole are often referred to, and became known in history as, the Pappenheimer family.
 They belonged to the lower class in society, and were vagrant beggars from Swabia.
-They supported themselves as traveling emptier of privies and by digging graves, which at this time belonged to the very lowest of professions.
+They supported themselves as traveling emptiers of privies and by digging graves, which at this time belonged to the very lowest of professions.

 Arrest

 At this time, the government in Bavaria conducted a campaign against vagrants and criminals.
 There had been many crimes committed by vagrants, whom the government had been unable to arrest.
 An arrested thief pointed out the two adult sons of the family, Michel and Gumpprecht, as his accomplices in the murder of pregnant women, and denounced the whole family as robbers and murderers prior to his execution.
 The local officials of the Danubian provinces of Bavaria were informed to look out for the family.

 In February 1600, the family was arrested and imprisoned in Altmannstein under the custody of prefect Alexander von Haslang zu Haslangsreut, Grosshausen und Reid.
 They were arrested in the middle of the night, taken from their beds and taken to jail.
 Initially, only the adults of the family were arrested and the ten-year-old Hansel was left with their landlord, who shortly after brought him to his parents in jail, not knowing what else to do with him.